python/devguide/getting-started/setup-building.rst

      See also :ref:`building-doc`.

 ``Grammar``
-     Contains the :abbr:`EBNF (Extended Backus-Naur Form)` grammar file for Python.
+     Contains the :abbr:`PEG (Parser Expression Grammar)` grammar file for Python.

 ``Include``